Wyoming Rental Lease Agreement Templates (6)

-The Wyoming Rental Lease Agreements are legal documents that set out the conditions under which a landlord will rent a residential property to a tenant.
-The document comprises of specific provisions that state the guidelines relating to the following (to name a few):
+The Wyoming Rental Lease Agreements are legal documents that set out the conditions under which a landlord will rent a residential or commercial property to a tenant.
+The documents are comprised of specific provisions that state the guidelines relating to the following (to name a few):

-Wyoming state law is silent on a number of pivotal matters concerning landlord-tenant relations in comparison to other states.
-Therefore, it is vital that the lease agreement clearly states specifics about the obligations each party must legally uphold.
+Wyoming state does not cover many matters concerning landlord-tenant relations in comparison to other states.
+Therefore, it is vital that the lease agreement clearly states the obligations each party must legally uphold.

-Commercial Lease Agreement – A landlord with a property suitable to be used for a commercial purpose, such as a restaurant, retail shop, or business office, should use this type of lease agreement.
+Commercial Lease Agreement – For use by a landlord/property owner with a building/space suitable for a commercial purpose, such as a restaurant, retail shop, or business office.

-Lease to Own Agreement – An agreement which serves the purpose of clarifying the rights and responsibilities associated with the purchase of a landlord’s rental property by a tenant.
+Lease to Own Agreement – An agreement that clarifies the rights and responsibilities associated with the leasing and potential purchasing of a landlord’s home by a tenant.
 Gives the tenant the “option” to purchase the rental at the lease’s expiration.

 What is a Wyoming Lease Agreement?

 A Wyoming Lease Agreement is a property management document that allows a unit to be leased from a landlord so long the tenants uphold their payment obligations.
 Prior to using, landlords will use an official rental application form to collect information on an applicant’s rental and credit history.

 Laws: Ch.
 21, Article 12 “Residential Rental Property”